 A successful career in loss prevention requires that we embrace a global perspective of the profession.
 As we explore the possibilities, we must contrive a plan that best fits our personal skills, abilities, goals and objectives.
 Managing for success only works for us when we have defined what we consider success to be.
 Only you can make that decision.
 And only you can put that plan into action.

-We are pleased to recognize and congratulate an industry leader who recently obtained their LPC certification.
-Despite their demanding schedule and having other impressive educational credentials, they still saw the value and took the time to obtain this industry-leading LPC credential.
+We are pleased to recognize and congratulate industry leaders who recently obtained their LPC certification.
+Despite their demanding schedules, they still saw the value and took the time to obtain this industry-leading credential.
 Read More

 A critical component of personal development is understanding the difference between being a manager and being a leader.
 In the business world, the term “leadership” is often used hand-in-hand with the term “management.”
 Yet while the terms are interrelated, they are by no means one and the same.
 There is Read More

 If you are one of the 54 individuals named here, CONGRATULATIONS on your latest career move.
 Check out our new headshot feature and feel free to submit your photo if your name is on the list.
 Read More